 The Corporation has a significant procurement group with specialists located in Calgary, Carlyle, Sterling and Houston.
 The Corporation continues to pursue a more focused approach to direct procurement from manufacturers to realize cost-savings.
+Additionally, the Corporation's procurement groups are constantly sourcing more raw materials for use in its manufacturing and blending processes resulting in additional cost-savings.
 These improvements have allowed the Corporation to defend margin integrity in an extremely price conscious environment.
-As a result of its increasing scale, the Corporation continues to put more emphasis on procurement practices to improve quality and cost effectiveness of supply.
+As a result of its increasing scale, the Corporation continues to put more emphasis on procurement practices to improve quality, reliability and cost effectiveness of supply.